 2021 was a year in which everything escalated.
-The pandemic triggered more separation, more isolation, and a general unease in our ability to discern the good from the bad.
-In cybersecurity, we saw a sharp increase in the number of threat actors riding the wave of the ransomware economy, more governments using cyber space to influence nation state politics, and definitely more software vulnerabilities.
+The pandemic triggered separation, isolation, and general unease in our ability to discern the good from the bad.
+In cybersecurity, we saw a sharp increase in the number of threat actors riding the wave of the ransomware economy, more governments using cyberspace to influence nation-state politics, and more software vulnerabilities.
 The combined effect of these has made breaches easier and security harder.

 So where will 2022 lead us?
 Our predictions last year weren’t far off the mark, so as we look forward to another year in the trenches of cybersecurity, we gather some of SentinelOne’s best researchers and thought leaders once again to read the tea leaves of the central motifs they see coming to bear in 2022.